Soil texture: Hydrometer method

-Sedimentation analysis (e.g. pipette method, hydrometer) is commonly used in the soil industry or in geology to classify sediments.The hydrometer method was developed in 1927 and is still widely used today.
+Sedimentation analysis (e.g. pipette method, hydrometer) is commonly used in soil engineering or in geology to classify sediments.
+The hydrometer method was developed in 1927 and is still widely used today.

 The hydrometer method of determining soil texture is a quantitative measurement providing estimates of the percent sand, clay, and silt in the soil based on Stokes' law, which expresses the relationship between the settling velocity and particle size.

 According to this law the particles settle down because of the weight and gravity action.
 However, there are two additional forces acting in the opposite direction of particles's motion which determines the equilibrium condition at which the particle falls at a constant velocity called terminal velocity.

 The hydrometer method requires the use of sodium hexametaphosphate, which acts as a dispersing agent to separate soil aggregates.
 The soil is mixed with the sodium hexametaphosphate solution on an orbital shaker overnight.
 The solution is transferred to one liter graduated cylinders and filled with water.
 The soil solution is mixed with a metal plunger to disperse the soil particles.
 The soil particles separate based on size and sink to the bottom.
 Sand particles sink to the bottom of the cylinder first.
 Silt particles sink to the bottom of the cylinder after the sand.
 Clay particles separate out above the silt layer.

 Measurements are taken using a soil hydrometer.
 A soil hydrometer measures the relative density of liquids (density of a liquid compared to the density of water).
 The hydrometer is lowered into the cylinder containing the soil mixture at different times, forty-five seconds to measure sand content, one and a half hours to measure silt content and between six and twenty-four hours (depending on the protocol used) to measure clay.
 The number on the hydrometer that is visible (above the soil solution) is recorded.
 A blank (containing only water and the dispersing agent) is used to calibrate the hydrometer.
 The values recorded from the readings are used to calculate the percent clay, silt and sand.
 The blank is subtracted from each of the three readings.
 The calculations are as follows: